godgnidoc/alioth-language-support/README.md

   Limited by the ability of regular expression, the color support is not ready right now.

-- big cost

-  When checking semantics, this extension runs the alioth compiler which is named 'aliothc' by now, this will cost a lot.

 ## Release Notes

 This is the first release.

+### 0.0.9

+Add more support to the Alioth protocol.

+- Fix bug where extension exits leave the compiler fall in infinite loop.

 ### 0.0.8